-- Creating Culture: Celebrate, celebrate, celebrate the great work by students and staffulty this year. - Ensuring School Safety: Work with local organizations and agencies about promoting summer safety initiatives for your students and families. - Planning with Data: Highlight the data and accomplishments for the year and share with staff at closing activities. - Aligning Curriculum: Give your staff the permission to have fun and be creative with their kids as they wrap up the year. - Improving Instruction: Host an end of the year "I Made a Difference" event for staffulty where they share the impact they've had on kids in the school. - Managing Resources: Honor and recognize all departing staffulty, parent volunteers and community stakeholders at final assemblies of the school year. - Engaging Communities: How can you bridge the gap of support from the school to community groups during the summer?
+- Creating Culture: Celebrate, celebrate, celebrate the great work by students and staffulty this year. - Ensuring School Safety: Work with local organizations and agencies about promoting summer safety initiatives for your students and families. - Planning with Data: Highlight the data and accomplishments for the year and share with staff at closing activities. - Aligning Curriculum: Give your staff the permission to have fun and be creative with their kids as they wrap up the year. - Improving Instruction: Host an end of the year "I Made a Difference" event for staffulty where they share the impact they've had on kids in the school. - Managing Resources: Honor and recognize all departing staffulty, parent volunteers and community stakeholders at final assemblies of the school year. - Engaging Families and Communities: How can you bridge the gap of support from the school to community groups during the summer?
 What options are available for working families? - Closing the Gap: Celebrate accomplishments and continue to communicate your "5 Year Vision" for your school.
 Culture, Systems & Learning.

 - Let AWSL know about changes to your school's leadership team and adviser changes.
-We want to be there from day one to support them through the world of AWSL. - Double check with AWSL that all forms are in for summer camps. - Begin thinking about beginning of the next school year (August).
-Is a retreat at Chewelah Peak or Cispus something you want to help set up with/for your staff or school leadership teams?
-We can assist with that!
+We want to be there from day one to support them! - Double check with AWSL that all forms are in for summer camps - Begin thinking about the beginning of the next school year.
+Book a retreat at the Cispus Learning Center!